OrpheusGr/Discord-IRC-Bridge/README.md

 - IRC users can mention Discord users just by typing the nick of their IRC client.
 - Auto Disconnecting of IRC clients after a time limit that you can set. (can be disabled)
 - The IRC clients that are created are saved and will reconnect if you restart the bot.
+- IRC color codes such as bold and italics are converted to Discord equivalents and vice versa.
 - The following commands are provided:
   - !kill command to disconnect someone's client (only for botops)
   - Change your IRC client's nick with !nick (can be disabled)